-Flexible plastic pouches that are exclusively used in a refill system located in a store are exempted from the requirement, and allowed to be made of multimaterial consisting of PE, PP, PET, and PA, but not other materials.
+Flexible plastic pouches that are exclusively used in a refill system located in a store are exempted from the requirement, and allowed to be made of multimaterial consisting of PE, PP, PET, and PA.
+When the main packaging is a flexible plastic pouch/bag, the tap and gland of the pouch/bag may contain the following materials in small quantities: Metal and ethylene propylene diene monomer rubber (EPDM)..
 This is due to the total saved amount of platic and with the purpose of pushing retail and consumer into refill solutions.
 When revising the criteria, is will be considered to only allow monomaterial pouches for this purpose as well.